cosmos/sdk-tutorials/academy/xl-cosmjs/create-custom.md

 }
 ```

-Unfortunately, in the code above, you cannot reuse your `msgSendTypeUrl` because it is a value, not a type.
+In the code above you cannot reuse your `msgSendTypeUrl` because it is a value, not a type.
 You can add a type helper, which can come in handy in an `if else` situation:

 ```typescript [https://github.com/cosmos/cosmjs/blob/bb926925e1ad2e03414449ff31d0c914f91b8ac2/packages/stargate/src/modules/bank/messages.ts#L14-L16]
 export function isMsgSendEncodeObject(encodeObject: EncodeObject): encodeObject is MsgSendEncodeObject {